 Checks are performed to ensure that no Director eligible for re-election at an Annual General Meeting holds multiple directorships.
-The Internal Rules of the Board of Directors state that, in addition to these legal rules, Directors are required to comply with the following recommendations of the Afep-Medef Code:
+The Board of Directors' Internal Rules state that, in addition to these legal rules, Directors are required to comply with the following recommendations of the Afep-Medef Code:

 - a Director also holding an executive office should not hold more than two other directorships in listed corporations, including foreign companies, not affiliated with his or her group.
-He or she must also seek the Board's opinion before accepting a new directorship in a listed company not affiliated with the Group; - a Director should not hold more than four other directorships in listed companies not affiliated with the Group, including foreign companies; this recommendation applies at the time of appointment as Director or at the subsequent renewal of the position.
-Each Director must inform the Company of the directorship she or he holds in other French or foreign companies.
-She or he must inform the Company of any new directorship or professional responsibility as soon as possible.
+He or she must also seek the Board's opinion before accepting a new directorship in a listed company not affiliated with the Group; - a Director should not hold more than four other directorships in listed companies not affiliated with the Group, including foreign companies; this recommendation applies at the time of election as Director or subsequent re-election.
+Each Director must disclose to the Company any and all offices he/she holds in other French or foreign companies.
+He/she informs the Company as soon as possible regarding any new office or professional function he/she accepts.

-The table below illustrates the active involvement of the Directors in the work of the Board of Directors and its Committees during 2018.
-Due to their professional commitments, some members were unable to participate in all of the special meetings organised at short notice on the dates when the greatest number of independent Directors were available.
+The table below illustrates the active involvement of the Directors in the work of the Board of Directors and its Committees during 2019.
+Due to their professional commitments, some members were unable to participate in all of the special meetings organised at short notice on the chosen dates when the greatest number of independent Directors were available.

-Board of Directors (13 meetings) Audit Committee (7 meetings) Appointments and Compensation Committee (3 meetings) Governance and Social Responsibility Committee (3 meetings)
+Board of Directors (13 meetings) Audit Committee (13 meetings) Appointments and Compensation Committee (4 meetings) Governance and Social Responsibility Committee (7 meetings)

-Jean-Charles NAOURI 100%
+Jean-Charles Naouri 100% -

-Nathalie ANDRIEUX (1) 100% 100% 100%
+Nathalie Andrieux 92% 100% 100%

-Diane COLICHE 100%
+Diane Coliche 100%

-Gilbert DELAHAYE 100% 100%
+Gilbert Delahaye 100% 100%

-Jacques DUMAS (2) 100% 100%
+Jacques Dumas 100% 100%

-Christiane FÉRAL-SCHUHL (3) 77% 100%
+Christiane Féral-Schuhl 92% 100%

-Laure HAUSEUX (4) 100% 100%
+Laure Hauseux (1) 100% 100% $100\%^{(1)}$ (1)

-Sylvia JAY (5) 65% 100% 100%

-Didier LÉVÊQUE 100%
+Didier Lévêque 100%

-Catherine LUCET (6) 100% 100% 100%
+Catherine Lucet 100% 100% 100%

-Gérald DE ROQUEMAUREL (7) 100% 100% 100%

-David DE ROTHSCHILD (5) 70% 100% 100%
+David de Rothschild 54% 100%

-Frédéric SAINT-GEOURS 100% 100% 100%
+Frédéric Saint-Geours 100% 100% 100%

-Michel SAVART 100%
+Michel Savart 100%

-Henri GISCARD D'ESTAING (Non-Voting Director) 50%

-Gilles PINONCÉLY (Non-Voting Director) 95%
+Gilles Pinoncély (Non-Voting Director) 93%

-Gérald DE ROQUEMAUREL (Non-Voting Director) (7) 80% 100%
+Gérald de Roquemaurel (Non-Voting Director) 85%